 Over land, model uncertainty was evaluated by inversion against the test dataset of surface BRDF values computed from a 3D Monte Carlo model.
 The 3D model and test dataset are described in North (1996) and North et al., (1999).
-Per channel uncertainties were estimated from this and subsequent optimization for SLSTR bands used:
+Per channel uncertainties at the four wavebands used were estimated from this and subsequent optimisation: